chidiugonna/BrainSurfing/mkdocs/docs/surfanalysis/prac91.md

 * Run the `001_inflate.sh` script through the docker image as follows:

 ```
-docker run -v $PWD:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/001_inflate.sh
+docker run -v ${PWD}:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/001_inflate.sh

 ```

 * The script creates the **midthickness** layer `amended.sub-01.L.midthickness.32k_fs_LR.surf.gii` in the directory `practicum91/output/sub-01`.
 This layer lies between the **pial** and the **white** layer and is created using  `wb_command -surface-average`.
 This layer is useful for projecting functional data from the volume onto the cortex.

 * The script also creates an **inflated** and a  **very_inflated** layer in the same directory using `wb_command -surface-generate-inflated`.
 These layers allow functional areas to be better visualized in the cortex.
-* If you want to peform this on subject 02 as well then just change the subject variable on line 27 in `001_inflate.sh` using a simple text editor, as follows `SUB=sub-02` and rerun the docker command.

 !!!
 Note

-    The steps below refer to sub-01.
-To perform these steps on subject 02 then just replace sub-01 by sub-02 in every file that is mentioned below.
+    The script generates the inflated surfaces from the midthickness layer.
+This is not strictly how it's done in Freesurfer which instead uses the white surface to create the inflated surfaces.

+* If you want to peform this on subject 02 as well then just change the subject variable on line 27 in `001_inflate.sh` using a simple text editor, as follows `SUB=sub-02` and rerun the docker command.

 * Open **wb_view** and navigate to `./DATA/sub-01/MNINonLinear/` and load in `T1w.nii.gz`.
 Now navigate up one folder to `fsaverage_LR32k` and load in the two surfaces `sub-01.L.pial.32k_fs_LR.surf.gii` and `sub-01.L.white.32k_fs_LR.surf.gii`
 * Now load in the midthickness layer you created `amended.sub-01.L.midthickness.32k_fs_LR.surf.gii` from `./output/sub-01`